What a housing market correction could mean - NewsBreak

 Some of these price declines have been seen in metros where prices soared during the pandemic, and especially those to which remote workers flocked for lower costs of living.

-Nationwide, prices for an existing, median-priced single-family home rose by 8.6% from last year to $398,500, despite the current price slowdown.
+Nationwide, prices for an existing, median-priced single-family home rose by 8.6 percent from last year to $398,500, despite the current price slowdown.

 Even as buyers are seeing some relief from slight price declines, soaring mortgage rates continue to push homeownership out of reach for many Americans.

 Since the Federal Reserve began its series of aggressive interest rate hikes, mortgage rates have more than doubled.
-The rate for a 30-year fixed-rate mortgage rose above 7% again last week after falling slightly a week earlier.
+The rate for a 30-year fixed-rate mortgage rose above 7 percent again last week after falling slightly a week earlier.

-These rates are driving up payments, and recent data shows that average monthly mortgage payments have risen by nearly 50% from pre-pandemic levels.
+These rates are driving up payments, and recent data shows that average monthly mortgage payments have risen by nearly 50 percent from pre-pandemic levels.

-Average monthly payments have increased by more than $600, bringing the monthly payment on a typical single-family home to $1,840 after a 20% down payment.
+Average monthly payments have increased by more than $600, bringing the monthly payment on a typical single-family home to $1,840 after a 20 percent down payment.

 Federal Reserve Chairman Jerome Powell told reporters following the central bank’s latest interest rate hike earlier this month that the agency is aware of the negative impact the Fed’s activity is having on the housing market.